 - (Optional) To push changes to GitHub, create a github.com account.

-- (Optional) To save Function log output to a log drain, set up a log drain receiver or sign up with a service that can accept log drains.
+- (Optional) To save your function log output to a log drain, set up a log drain receiver or sign up with a service that can accept log drains.
 See Function Logging.

 Salesforce CLI is a bundle of two executables:

 sf executable is designed to eventually work across all Salesforce clouds.
 It contains all the Salesforce Functions-related commands and a handful of Salesforce Platform commands.

 sfdx executable is focused on Salesforce Platform.
 For now, use both executables to create and deploy Salesforce Functions, as shown in the examples in this guide.

 Run the update command even if you previously installed Salesforce CLI.
 Check the Salesforce CLI Release Notes for the most recent CLI versions.

 Confirm you have